 Warm Winter Comfort Food in Big Bear

 From a cozy one-bedroom to a sprawling five-bedroom, Big Bear Vacations has a vacation rental that is just right for you and your group.
-When you’re not making a home-cooked meal in the fully equipped kitchen at your rental, head out to any of the restaurants.
+When you’re not making a home-cooked meal in the fully equipped kitchen at your rental, head out to any of the restaurants for the diverse food in Big Bear.
 Curl up and relax in front of a fire or enjoy the privacy of your own bedroom.
 Choose a premium rental for perks like a private hot tub, flat screen TVs, or a game room.
 Ask about pet-friendly units that give your furry friend a winter break alongside you.